The Arthur Memorial United Free Church (1912-2015)

 The doors of the Arthur Memorial Church were opened occasionally for weddings for those that still had a place in their heart for their old church.

-Through the years there were glimmers of hope that the building could be saved but sadly each time hopes faded and now finally it has gone the way of the original Free Church and a new lease of life will begin on the castle-hill.
+Through the years there were glimmers of hope that the building could be saved but sadly each time hopes faded and now finally in 2015 it has gone the way of the original Free Church and a new lease of life will begin on the castle-hill.

 - Helen J. Steven ‘ A History of the Cumnocks Old and New’ (1899)